Sub-Tech/url-query-forward/readme.md

 # url-query-forward
 This is a simple mini lib / minified gist for injecting the pages query string into links on the page.
-This is intended for CMS' and lander builder sites like Instapage where tracking query params can be forwarded on.
+This is intended for CMSs and lander builder sites like Instapage where tracking query params can be forwarded on.

 ## usage
 any link that requires query forwarding should be edited to include this keyword after the URL